Marche slave: Background and composition

 The march is highly programmatic in its form and organization.
-The first section, written in the somber key of B-flat minor, describes the oppression of the Serbs by the Ottoman Turks.
+The first section, written in the somber key of B♭ minor, describes the oppression of the Serbs by the Ottoman Turks.
 It uses two Serbian folk songs, "Sunce jarko, ne sijaš jednako" (Bright sun, you do not shine equally), by Isidor Ćirić and "Rado ide Srbin u vojnike" (Gladly does the Serb become a soldier).

-This eventually gives way to the second section, written in the relative key of D-flat major, which describes the Russians rallying to help the Serbs.
+This eventually gives way to the second section, written in the relative key of D♭ major, which describes the Russians rallying to help the Serbs.
 This is based on a simple melody with the character of a rustic dance that is passed around the orchestra, until finally it gives way to a solemn statement of the Russian imperial anthem "God Save the Tsar".
 The third section of the piece is a repeat of Tchaikovsky's furious orchestral climax from the first section, reiterating the Serbian cry for help.
 The fourth and final section describes the Russian volunteers marching into battle to assist the Serbs.
-It uses a Russian folk tune, this time in the tonic major key of B-flat major, and includes another blazing rendition of "God Save the Tsar", prophesying the triumph of the Slavonic people over the Ottomans.
+It uses a Russian folk tune, this time in the tonic major key of B♭ major, and includes another blazing rendition of "God Save the Tsar", prophesying the triumph of the Slavonic people over the Ottomans.
 The overture finishes with a virtuoso coda for the full orchestra.